-How will you manage evolving technologies, practice management systems, electronic health records and compliance?
+How will you manage evolving healthcare technologies, practice management systems, electronic health records and compliance?

 How will you manage countless pieces of information?